-Jon Deak was born in Hammond, Indiana, on April 27, 1943.
-He grew up in an artistic environment – his father was a sculptor, his mother a painter.
-He himself has worked in sculpture.
-But music seized his attention; he studied double bass and composition at Oberlin, Juilliard, the University of Illinois and as a Fulbright Scholar, taught at the Conservatorio di Santa Cecilia, in Rome.
-The greatest influence on his work has come from Salvatore Martirano and John Cage and from the Soho performance art movement of the late 1960s and early ’70s.
-A prominent instrumentalist, Jon Deak was for many years the Associate Principal Bassist of the New York Philharmonic.
-As a composer, he has written over 300 works and has had his music played by Orchestras such as the Chicago Symphony, the National Symphony and the New Hour Philharmonic.
-His Concerto for String Quartet and Orchestra, The Headless Horseman, was nominated for a Pulitzer Prize in 1992.
-His music may also be heard on several TV series and many recordings.
-Spending much of his professional life as a performer rather than as an academic has no doubt contributed to his interest in what is known as “performance art” — a creation that involves more than simply the notes on the page, that comes alive only in the person of the executants.
+Jon Deak was born in Hammond, Indiana on April 27, 1943.
+He grew up in an artistic environment.
+His father and mother were sculptors and painters; he himself has worked in sculpture.
+But music seized his attention; he studied double bass and composition at Oberlin, Juilliard, the Conservatory of Santa Cecilia in Rome, and the University of Illinois.
+The greatest influence on his work has come from Salvatore Martirano and John Cage and from the Soho performance art movement of the late 1960s and early 70s.
+Since 1970, Deak himself ha[d] been a member of the double bass section of the New York Philharmonic.
+Spending much of his professional life as a performer has no doubt contributed to his interest in what is known as “performance art” — a creation that involves more than simply the notes on the page, that comes alive only in the person of the executants.

-Of course, all music is really a performance art; the printed score is not the work, but only a blueprint of it.
-But Jon Deak’s works, as we have seen in these concerts, are performance scores in a different sense; the work has a visual and theatrical element that transcends the customary relationship of pitch and rhythm.
-They are a kind of “Story Theater,” to borrow the name of the 1970s that produced elaborated versions of fairy tales in which actors began by narrating (as outsiders observing the story), and then gradually became the characters they had been describing.
+Of course, all music is really a performance art: the printed score is not the work, but only a blueprint of it.
+But Jon Deak’s works, many of which have been performed by the [21st] Century Consort, are performance scores in a different sense; the work has a visual and theatrical element that transcends the customary relationship of pitch and rhythm.
+They are a kind of “Story Theater,” to borrow the name of a theatrical performing company of the 1970s that produced elaborate versions of fairy tales in which actors began by narrating (as outsiders observing the story), then gradually became the characters they had been describing.
 Similarly, in Jon Deak’s many “concert dramas” (the term he has come to prefer for this kind of work), there can be soloists who both narrate and enact the story, and the instrumentalists themselves take part in various ways, both by word and sound.

-Deak will often turn to an old story-whether folk tale or, as here, a work of literary fiction.
-Other examples in his output include The Ugly Duckling and The Bremen Town Musicians, and Lucy and the Count (based on Bram Stoker’s Dracula).
-All make use of speech rhythm turned into music.
-The words of the tale become music, which sometimes takes over the storytelling entirely and sometimes supplies the background to the declamation.
+On several occasions Deak has turned to an old story-whether folktale or, as here, a work of literary fiction.
+Other examples in his output include The Ugly Duckling, The Bremen Town Musicians, and Lucy and the Count (based on Bram Stoker’s Dracula).
+All partly make use of speech rhythm for the music.
+The words of the tale are turned into music, which sometimes takes over the storytelling entirely and sometimes supplies the background to declamation.
 The instrumentalists evoke words “woven into the music as a sound event.”
-As the composer explained, he is sometimes “more concerned with the sound event than with the meaning of the words.”
+As the composer has explained, he is sometimes “more concerned with the sound event than with the meaning of the words.”

-The composer offers this information for anyone who is curious about the long-extended process of composition and the possible change of style during that time: roughly the first three minutes of the piece as it stands were composed in 1986, the next ten minutes in 1996, and the remainder of the score in 1997.
-The music of Scrooge and Marley, those outcasts from human warmth and expression, operates with tone rows or segments of tone rows, while the remaining characters (and, gradually, Scrooge himself) are more tonal, even romantic in character.
-Scrooge is constantly testing new self-images, and his music is constantly changing, though it is built out of a half-dozen different motives, all of them interrelated.
+Roughly the first five minutes of the piece as it now stands were composed in 1986, the next ten minutes in 1996, and the remainder of the score in 1997.
+The music of Scrooge and Marley, those outcasts from human warmth and expression, operates with tone rows, or segments of tone rows, while the remaining characters (and, gradually, Scrooge himself) are more tonal, even romantic in character.
+Scrooge is constantly testing new self-images, and his music is constantly changing, though it is built out of a half-dozen different motives, some of them interrelated.